kristofzerbe/kiko.io/source/_posts/2022/The-State-of-the-Blog.md

     url: https://indieweb.social/@kiko/109565325472177128
 ---

-I've started this blog in 2019 with {% post_link 2019/How-To-Visual-Studio-Database-Project-and-ADSI "this article" %} primarily because I needed an area to record things learned for myself, with the side effect that others can benefit from it if they want.
+I've started this blog in 2019 with {% post_link How-To-Visual-Studio-Database-Project-and-ADSI "this article" %} primarily because I needed an area to record things learned for myself, with the side effect that others can benefit from it if they want.

 Why my choice fell on the static site generator [Hexo](https://hexo.io), I no longer know, but I have now become accustomed (even to the shortcomings) and so far I have been able to implement all my ideas in it ... and I had a few of them.